emersongaudencio/emersongaudencio/README.md

 🇮🇪 Living in **Dublin, Ireland** <br />
 🚀 **Senior Database Architect/Engineer** <br />

-🔭 I’m currently working on Database Automation proccess using Ansible/Terraform to deliver HA solution to Cloud infrastructure. <br />
+🔭 I’m currently working on Database Automation proccess using Ansible/Terraform to deliver HA solutions for Cloud infrastructure, such as AWS/GCP/Azure. <br />

 📫 How to reach me: <br />